Employee development plan

 Learning and development plan example.
 Table with the person and its role and learning goal that this learner needs to complete to be better at his role.

-1.2 Employees/Roles
+1.2 Employees/roles

 This nails it down further based on each individual employee/role and skills.